 Bernedoodles are so sweet and one of the least aggressive designer dog breeds.
-These dogs are goofy and loving with just the right balance of play and proper.
+These dogs are goofy and loving with just the right balance of play.
 They are gorgeous dogs with incredible colors and coats that are really appealing.
 However, you’ll want to choose the right Bernedoodle size that matches your lifestyle.
-In addition, the size that is right for greatly depends on your home and environment.
+In addition, the size that is right for you greatly depends on your home and environment.

 We’re coming to you with a complete breakdown of the different size options when it comes to choosing a Bernedoodle for your family.
 We will explain all of the sizes and just what they mean so you know what size Bernedoodle to buy.

 There are four main sizes of Bernedoodles and you can find a pretty large variation of the different sizes.
 You might also hear different terms like “micro” or “standard”, which relate to one of the primary categories.